andytuba/procgiene/slide/page-6-add-more-synonyms.md

 title: Add more options for the placeholders

 tags:
-date: 1006-05-01
+date: 1006-04-01

 layout: layouts/post.njk
 ---

-Here's where the real magic happens!

-Now that I've identified phrases I might want to change, I can put in a bunch of options.
+Almost there!
+Now that I've identified phrases I might want to change, like "how-to" and "thing", I can add in more options for synonyms.

 ```json
 {